Post

 Separation of Variables

-We explore the method of separation of variables and introduce several related examples.
+Explore the method of separation of variables and introduce related examples.

 Separation of Variables